Enjoy Travel to Japan!

 Highlights of Higashi Chaya District

-1. Beautiful Teahouse Architecture
+1. Beautiful teahouse architecture

 These luxurious and unique sweets are sure to be a hit on social media.

-3. Strolling in Traditional Attire
+3. Strolling in traditional dress

-4. Local Craft Shops
+4. Local craft shops

 The district is dotted with shops selling local traditional crafts such as Kutani ware and Kaga Yuzen.